bmvdgeijn/WASP/README.md

         -m <int>   choose a threshold for minimum number of allele specific reads (default 0) -e <float> choose a sequencing error rate in the reads (default 0.005)

+An example input file named H3K27ac\_example\_input\_file.txt is included in this repo.
+This can be used to run the combined haplotype test on H3K27ac data from 10 individuals.
+The input file points to files that contain read count and haplotype information for dsQTLs, which can be downloaded from [here](http://eqtl.uchicago.edu/histone_mods/haplotype_read_counts/dsQTLs/).

 Output
 ------